Akhil-Theerthala/Data-Science-Nanodegree/README.md

 ---

 P.S.
-The plotly visualizations are currently not supported to be viewed on GitHub, hence the entire notebook with the complete visualizaitons can be viewed at this [link](https://nbviewer.org/github/Akhil-Theerthala/Seattle-Airbnb-Analysis/blob/main/analysis.ipynb)
+The plotly visualizations are currently not cannot be viewed on Github, hence the entire notebook with the complete visualizaitons can be viewed at this [link](https://nbviewer.org/github/Akhil-Theerthala/Seattle-Airbnb-Analysis/blob/main/analysis.ipynb)

 ---
 ## Licensing, Authors, Acknowledgements